smileidentity/smile-identity-core-ruby/README.md

 - submit_job
 - get_job_status

+The **ID Class** lets you performs basic KYC Services including verifying an ID number as well as retrieve a user's Personal Information.
+It has the following public methods:
+- submit_job

 The **Signature Class** allows you as the Partner to generate a sec key to interact with our servers.
 It has the following public methods:
 - generate_sec_key
 - confirm_sec_key